ilayzer-stripe/checkout-pets/README.md

 - Pet customization (different types and colors)
 - Mini-games to play with your pet
 - Advanced pet interactions

-**Note**: Premium features are currently blocked by server-side validation but have NO payment integration.
-This is intentional - the exercise is to add Stripe payments to unlock these features.

 ## Tech Stack